 With all of these films dated, it seems that Warner Bros are going into full gear with their DC Cinematic Universe.
 Recently executives at Warner Bros have stated that the DC Cinematic Universe will begin to move into a stand-alone approach rather than having solo films build up to a ‘Justice League’ film.
 Most of these films that have been dated indicate this and furthermore, information that I will present in this article will provide more credence towards how the Current Position of the DC Cinematic Universe is to forego a fully interconnected universe and instead focus on standalone stories.
 I’ll be touching on films that are not yet in production so unfortunately there will be no new ‘Joker’, ‘Wonder Woman 1984’ and ‘Birds of Prey’ news in this article.

 When the 2021 date was announced for ‘The Batman’, Ben Affleck also announced his departure from the role and thus the search begun for a new Caped Crusader.
 Although there’s masses of rumors on who could be playing the next Batman, I am not going to jump into that rabbit hole.
 All I will say is that they want a name actor for the role between 25 and 33 years old and will most likely not go for an unknown actor.
 However, I can inform on what the story of the film will entail.
-Matt Reeves is currently polishing up the screenplay and is almost fully complete, Reeves did more rewrites to include more action into the film with a focus set to be more on Batman’s skills as a detective as the film will centred around a mystery that Batman will have to solve, the film will also be set in the ’90s.
+Matt Reeves is currently polishing up the screenplay and is almost fully complete, Reeves did more rewrites to include more action into the film with a focus set to be more on Batman’s skills as a detective as the film will centred around a mystery that Batman will have to solve, it is speculated by other outlets that the film will also be set in the ’90s.
 As previously reported, multiple villains will be included in the film with The Penguin set to be one of the main antagonists of the film.
 It also seems that since they will be going for a younger take on Batman, they will likely decide to cast younger versions of both James Gordon and Alfred Pennyworth.
 As first reported in the HeatVision Newsletter, the film is still eyeing to begin filming around November.

 THE SUICIDE SQUAD